lil-LTJ/lil-LTJ.github.io/README.md

-# [Your Name] - Data Analysis Portfolio
+# Lilly Adjei - GRC, Cybersecurity & AWS Portfolio

 Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.
+This repository contains the complete template for a professional, one-page portfolio website showcasing expertise in Governance, Risk, Compliance (GRC), Cybersecurity, and Amazon Web Services (AWS) solutions.

+---

 ## About This Portfolio Template

-This portfolio is designed to demonstrate skills in:
+This portfolio is strategically designed to demonstrate specialized skills in:
-- Data visualization and storytelling
-- Data modeling and analysis
+- **Cloud Security Architecture** and deployment on AWS.
-- Creating interactive, professional dashboards
+- **Governance, Risk, and Compliance (GRC)** strategy and implementation (e.g., ISO 27001, SOC 2).
+- **Security Automation (SecOps)** using Infrastructure-as-Code (IaC) and scripting.
-- Transforming complex data into actionable insights
+- Translating complex security requirements into actionable, technical controls.

+---

 ## 🚀 Projects

-This template is set up to showcase your best work.
-You can easily customize the project cards in the `index.html` file.
+This template is set up to showcase your best security and cloud work.
+Customize the project cards in the `index.html` file to reflect your technical contributions.

-### Project Title One
-*A brief description of your project, the tools used, and the key insights derived.*

-### Project Title Two
-*A brief description of your project, the tools used, and the key insights derived.*

-### Project Title Three
-*A brief description of your project, the tools used, and the key insights derived.*
+### AWS Compliance Baseline with CIS
+*Demonstrating IaC (Terraform) to enforce security configuration standards (CIS Benchmarks) using AWS Config and reducing configuration drift.*

+### Cloud Incident Response Playbook
+*A project detailing a tested, automated incident response process leveraging AWS native services like GuardDuty and Lambda for remediation.*

+### Secure VPC and Network Segmentation
+*Showcasing architectural design skills for building a highly secure, multi-tier AWS VPC with strict network access control policies (NACLs/Security Groups).*

+---

 ## 🛠️ Skills

 Update the `index.html` file to reflect your personal technical skillset.
-The template is organized into key categories:
+The template is organized into key specialized categories:

-- **Data Visualization**: Power BI, Tableau, Matplotlib, etc.
-- **Data Analysis**: SQL, Python (Pandas), R, Excel, etc.
-- **Data Modeling**: Power Query, DAX, Star Schema Design, etc.
-- **Tools**: List any other relevant tools like Power BI Service, specific cloud platforms, etc.
+- **Cybersecurity & GRC**: Risk Assessment (NIST RMF), Security Policy, ISO 27001, Threat Modeling, Compliance Auditing.
+- **Cloud Platform (AWS)**: VPC, IAM, GuardDuty, Security Hub, Config, CloudFormation/CDK.
+- **SecOps & Automation**: Terraform, Python (Boto3), Bash Scripting, CI/CD Integration, Linux.
+- **Tools & Systems**: SIEM/Logging, Vulnerability Scanners (Nmap/Tenable), Git.

+---

 ## 💡 How to Use This Template

-Creating your own portfolio from this template is a simple, four-step process.
+Creating your specialized portfolio from this template is a simple, four-step process.

 ### 1. Create a New Repository from this Template
 Click the green **"Use this template"** button at the top of this repository page, then select **"Create a new repository"**.